Research 1

 通过对汉语加工测试成绩和灰质3D、功能态神经影像学数据的相关分析,找到了加工汉语的关键hub脑区,并构建了与此对应的功能网络。主要发现,左脑颞叶、海马、扣带回是的关键hub脑区,并对构建了颞叶前部加工不同类信息(如,语言、面孔识别、去抑制)的神经计算模型。以这些关键语言脑区为核心,通过功能连接分析技术,建立了语言加工的脑功能网络。其中,发现海马与颞叶前部、颞中回的功能连接参与语义加工;楔前叶与海马旁回、颞下回、额下回/额中回的功能连接参与名词加工,而颞中回/颞上回与额下回/脑岛、枕中回的功能连接参与动词加工。

 Figure.
-Comparative correlations between bilateral anterior temporal-lobe regions
+Comparative correlations between bilateral anterior temporal-lobe regions and different semantic performance measures.

 Major findings: